kaiiyingg/Personalized-Tech-News-Digest/README.md

 - **Problem:** Production constraints limit feature implementation despite technical feasibility
 - **Current Solution:** Environment-specific configuration with graceful degradation strategies
 - **Future Enhancement:** Advanced search, team collaboration, analytics dashboard, progressive web app

+## 🧮 Algorithm Update: Auto-Ingestion Logic

+- **Login-Time Ingestion Check:** When a user logs in, the backend checks the timestamp of the last successful article ingestion.
+- **Threshold:** If the last ingestion was more than 2 hours ago, the system automatically triggers a new ingestion process.
+- **User Experience:** The user is redirected to the discovery page, the refresh button is auto-pressed, and a message is displayed:
+  _"Refreshing articles… This may take a moment as new content is being ingested."_
+- **Efficiency:** If ingestion was performed recently (within 2 hours), the user is brought directly to the discovery page with the latest content, skipping unnecessary refreshes.
+- **Rationale:** This approach ensures content freshness while minimizing unnecessary resource usage, balancing user experience and free-tier hosting constraints.

 ## 🤝 Contact & Skills Demonstrated